ProfoundNetworks/datawelder/README.rst

     $ head -n 5 out.csv
     0.name,1.currency
+    Republic of Angola,Kwanza
     Principality of Andorra,Euro
     Republic of Armenia,Dram
-    Republic of Angola,Kwanza
-    Republic of Azerbaijan,Manat
+    French Southern and Antarctic Lands,Euro

 The name of each column is prefixed by the number of the dataframe it came from.
 For example, ``1.currency`` means "the currency field from dataframe 1".